Postdoctoral researcher at the Chair of Human Resource Management and Personnel Economics at RWTH Aachen University;

 |2006 - 2007||Studium generale at the Leibniz Kolleg Tübingen|

-Human resource management, personnel and behavioral economics
+Human resource management, labor and behavioral economics

 |Primary||Labor market discrimination, stereotypes, and biased beliefs|